chenlabUIUC/simulatedLPTEM/README.md

 Note
 ---------------
-The program reads .mat files from "/MTF data" as MTF of the simulated images.
+The program reads ".mat" files from "/MTF data" as MTF of the simulated images.
 Example MTF data is provided.
 To generate your own MTF data, replace the image(s) in "MTF maker/MTF sample images" with your own noise image(s) and run the script "MTF maker/MTF_maker.m".
-The generated MTF data is in "MTF maker/" and named with "MTFmatrixXXX.mat".
+The generated MTF data is stored in "MTF maker/" and named with "MTFmatrixXXX.mat".
 It should be copied to "MTF data/" to be used by the simulation program.

 Revisions
 ---------------